1-sujalj-2/Phishing_URL_Detection_WebApp/README.md

 A web application that uses a machine learning model to detect phishing websites in real-time.
 This project leverages a FastAPI backend and a simple vanilla JavaScript frontend to provide a quick and easy-to-use URL classification service.

-Features
+Features:

-Real-Time Detection: Classifies URLs as "Phishing" or "Legitimate" instantly.
+1) Real-Time Detection: Classifies URLs as "Phishing" or "Legitimate" instantly.

-RESTful API: A robust backend built with FastAPI provides a clean API for predictions.
+2) RESTful API: A robust backend built with FastAPI provides a clean API for predictions.

-Efficient ML Model: Utilizes a pre-trained XGBoost classifier for high accuracy and performance.
+3) Efficient ML Model: Utilizes a pre-trained XGBoost classifier for high accuracy and performance.

-Simple UI: A clean and straightforward user interface built with HTML, Bootstrap, and JavaScript.
+4) Simple UI: A clean and straightforward user interface built with HTML, Bootstrap, and JavaScript.

-Scalable Backend: The backend is organized into logical modules (router, schemas, business logic) for easy maintenance and extension.
+5) Scalable Backend: The backend is organized into logical modules (router, schemas, business logic) for easy maintenance and extension.

-Tech Stack
+Tech Stack:

-Backend: Python, FastAPI, Uvicorn
+1) Backend: Python, FastAPI, Uvicorn

-Machine Learning: XGBoost, Scikit-learn, Pandas, NumPy
+2) Machine Learning: XGBoost, Scikit-learn, Pandas, NumPy

-Frontend: HTML, Bootstrap, JavaScript (Fetch API)
+3) Frontend: HTML, Bootstrap, JavaScript (Fetch API)

-Development: Jupyter Notebook
+4) Development: Jupyter Notebook